 - 1997: John Wesley’s Principles of Biblical Interpretation, The Wesleyan Theological Society.

 ACTIVE PRACTICAL MINISTRIES

 I’ve always felt the desire to stay engaged in active ministry while serving in my professorial role.
-To that end I have pastored full or part-time every year since my graduation from college in 1977 until 2006.
-Currently, I am preaching across the country as a part of our Church Relations Department.
+To that end I have pastored full or part-time every year since my graduation from college in 1977.
+I have traveled speaking for the university.
+I am currently the pastor at Fellowship Community Church in Bartlesville.
 God has opened doors that have enabled me to preach and teach in 36 states, Canada, India, Mexico, and Russia.